ui5-community/ui5-ecosystem-showcase/README.md

 ├── dev-approuter                   // dev time wrapper for the SAP Application Router that can serve UI5 and CDS modules added as dependencies
 ├── karma-ui5-transpile             // karma preprocessor: transpile sources using ui5-tooling-transpile
-├── ui5-middleware-cap              // middleware extension: use the CDS server middlewares inside the UI5 tooling ├── ui5-middleware-approuter    // middleware extension: use the approuter as proxy ├── ui5-middleware-iasync           // middleware extension: sync UI interaction across browsers (alpha! careful!)
+├── ui5-middleware-cap              // middleware extension: use the CDS server middlewares inside the UI5 tooling ├── ui5-middleware-approuter        // middleware extension: use the approuter as proxy for SAP Cloud Foundry or SAP XS Advanced backend services
+├── ui5-middleware-iasync           // middleware extension: sync UI interaction across browsers (alpha! careful!)
 ├── ui5-middleware-index            // middleware extension: serve an HTML file for / (root)
 ├── ui5-middleware-livereload       // middleware extension: usage of livereload for development